 EverBank Yield Pledge CD

 EverBank made a commitment to always be in the top 5 percent of competitive accounts, so their rates should be attractive no matter when you shop.
 There is a $1,500 minimum to open an account, but there are no account fees.
 Interest is compounded daily and deposits are FDIC-insured.

-**For first-time account holders, Everbank’s Yield Pledge Money Market Account offers a new account bonus rate of 1.40 percent for the first six months, a first year APY currently at 1.01 percent for account balances up to $50,000 and an ongoing APY of 0.61 percent APY.
-(Rate as of July 5, 2014.)
+**For first-time account holders, Everbank’s Yield Pledge Money Market Account offers a new account bonus rate of 1.11% for the first year APY for account balances up to $150,000 and an ongoing APY of 0.61%.
+(Rate as of August 21, 2016.)

 Capital One 360 CDs offer standard term lengths with no minimum deposit required.
 You can decide when to receive the interest earned (monthly, annually, or at the end of the term) and receive automatic renewal reminders.
 Interest is compounded daily and deposits are FDIC-insured.

 A certificate of deposit, or CD, is a deposit account that is generally considered a very low-risk investment.
 You might also hear it described as a “time deposit” because it is not a liquid asset that can be accessed on demand.
 Instead, the amounts deposited into a CD are expected to remain untouched for a specific period of time, which is the term of the CD.
 In exchange, the bank will pay you a fixed rate of interest.